 - Vacuum Power Adjustment Switch functions as follows: - Pressing the Vacuum Power Adjustment Switch while in the scrub mode will cycle the vacuum mode from low/quiet (bottom box filled as shown), to high/standard (both top and bottom boxes filled), then to off (no boxes filled).
 Note that the vacuum motor will switch on when the machine is driven forward.
-When the machine is driven in reverse or stops, or if the Vacuum Power Adjustment Switch is pressed while the vacuum motor is running, the vacuum motor will continue to run for 10 seconds, then switch off.
+When the machine is driven in reverse or stops, or if the Vacuum Power Adjustment Switch is pressed while the vacuum motor will continue to run for 10 seconds, then switch off.